 - A desire to produce organic, local meat and wool

 So long as you have at least one acre of space per six sheep, you can easily manage your flock and responsibilities.
+Learn how many sheep per acre you can keep.

 Homeowners with shepherding dogs might be delighted to find that their daily sheep-raising tasks are far easier with a little four-legged help.
 After all, herding dogs have the instinct to round up stray sheep and keep livestock safe from predators.